magentanova/google-books-search/README.md

   - Unit tests for the `Component` module.
 In the interest of time, I omitted tests for this, treating it more as an external library.

-  - Integration tests to make sure that cross-component interactions involving app state had the desired effects.
+  - Integration tests to make sure that cross-component interactions involving app state have the desired effects.

 Overall I had a great time doing this project.
 It's been a while since I wrote a non-trivial JS app without using any frameworks, so it was a great exercise.